pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Thus, taxon concepts are instances of `dwc:Taxon`, the definition of which from TDWG reads:

+TODO: add link to all the DwC RDF in the catalog of imported ontologies.

 "A group of organisms [sic] considered by taxonomists to form a homogeneous unit."